cweiske/bdrem/README.rst

 *********************************
 Birthday reminder that sends out e-mails.

-It can also generate ASCII tables on your console/shell and normal HTML pages.
+It can also generate ASCII tables on your console, iCalendar files and normal HTML pages.

 .. contents::